-- Remove any deposits from the heat exchanger coils.
+- 4. Remove any deposits from the heat exchanger coils.
 This can be done by suction or water sprayed onto the coils.
-Ensure 4. all electrical components are protected from water.
+Ensure all electrical components are protected from water.
 Any water used to clean the heat exchanger will drain to the condensate trap. - 5.
 Unscrew and replace any injector that appears damaged. - 6.
-Remove the four screws securing the burner (see Fig. 27) and remove the burner.
+Remove the four screws securing the burner (see Fig. 26) and remove the burner.
 Clean the burner with a soft brush and check that the flame ports are clear.
 Blockages may be removed with a stiffer brush.
 Tap the burner, open end down, to remove any deposits from inside. - 7.
-Check the condition of the electrodes. - Check the spark gap, positioning and height of the electrodes.
-See Fig. 27.
-9 - 10.
-Unscrew the condensate trap drain cap to remove any deposits.
+Check the condition of the electrodes. - 9.
+Check the spark gap, positioning and height of the electrodes.
+See Fig. 26. - Unscrew the condensate trap drain cap.
+Clean and remove any deposits from the trap.
 Note: Before removing the cap, ensure that the water released from the trap can be contained to avoid spillage.
 The trap will contain no more than 200 cc of condensate water.
 Replace the drain cap.